AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 |GNATprove| provides a better solution, by allowing users to prove the absence
-of all run-time errors (or run-time errors of a specific kind, for example overflow checks) in a piece of code, provided the precondition of the enclosing subprogram is respected.
-Then, all run-time checks (or run-time errors of a specific kind) can be suppressed in that piece of code using pragma ``Suppress``, knowing that they will never fail at run time, provided the precondition of the enclosing subprogram is checked (for example by using :ref:`Pragma Assertion_Policy`).
-By replacing many checks with one check, we can decrease the running time of the application by doing safe and controlled optimization of run-time checks.
+of all run-time errors (or run-time errors of a specific kind, for example overflow checks) in a piece of code, provided the assumptions on which their proof relies are respected.
+This includes in particular the fact that the precondition of the enclosing subprogram is respected.
+Then, all run-time checks (or run-time errors of a specific kind) can be suppressed in that piece of code using pragma ``Suppress``, knowing that they will never fail at run time, provided the corresponding assumptions are checked.
+For example, this can be done for the precondition of the enclosing subprogram by using :ref:`Pragma Assertion_Policy`.
+For more details, see :ref:`Choosing Which Run-time Checking to Keep`.
+By replacing many checks with a few checks, we can decrease the running time of the application by doing safe and controlled optimization of run-time checks.

 .. _Address Data and Control Coupling: